hornjason/vagrant-rhel/README.md

 # Vagrant and RHEL
 This project is used for standing up a vagrant box running RHEL  quickly and consistently using the setup.sh to provision the box.
-I've included a packer build script for reference,  you can download the latest RHEL vagrant box for virtualbox and libvirt from jasonhorn/rhel7.
-This box is also referenced in the included Vagrantfile and is available for libvirt/virtualbox.
+I've included a packer build script for reference,  you can download the latest RHEL vagrant box for virtualbox and libvirt from jasonhorn/rhel7 which is also referenced in the included Vagrantfile.

 ## Pre-Reqs
 Vagrant and Virtualbox or libivrt for provisioning need to be installed with a valid RHSM account.
 This Vagrant box will attempt to register with RedHat and expects the following variables be exported in your environment.